fieldtrip/website/development/project/subspace.md

 ---
-title: Implement support for a seperation of data into a signal and noise subspace
+title: Implement support for a separation of data into a signal and noise subspace
 ---

 {% include /shared/development/warning.md %}

-# Implement support for a seperation of data into a signal and noise subspace
+# Implement support for a separation of data into a signal and noise subspace

 ## Objectives